 Every month I started to get better and had less sxs.
 I wasn’t on nearly as many meds, and I was told that there were a few meds that I may have to take for the rest of my life.
 My doctor’s visits were cut to 3 months, 6 months and 1 year.
 Things were improving, but every year at my nephrologist visit, I would still show a small amount of blood in my urine.
 My doctor said that it may never healed despite my creatinine was at a normal range.

 Today I went in for my annual renal visit and I did my urine test, everything checked out perfect!
 My doctor said that there was no blood in my urine.
 And all of my blood work came back normal with creatinine at a 0.66, BUN 9, no blood, glucose, and protein in my urine, no sxs of kidney failure.
-My doctor took me off my LAST meds and he said, “no more visits, you’re a free bird now”, and I had some kind of sentimental feeling.
+My doctor took me off my LAST meds and he said, “no more visits, you’re a free bird now”, and that made me feel quite sentimental.
 It has been a long journey of 6 years to finally feeling normal again and no longer having to take any meds!
 Clearly, I’m sharing this because I serve an Awesome God and He did not forget and abandon me during those most difficult times of my life.
 He’s taught me so much during those tough times that all I want is more of Him and less of me.

 The greatest love of all is the love that God has for us by his son on the cross.
 So my encouragement to all is that whatever situation in life that you are going through, know that God loves you and He will never abandon you!
 Hold on to the faith, pray, and read your bible!
 I hope my testimony will bless and encourage your walk in the Lord, no matter what life throws at you.